ThiagoDiasV/computer-store-api/backend/README.md

 ### Using Dockerfile and docker-compose

-First, you need to run dockerd:
+First you need to init a daemon with dockerd, so run dockerd:

     root $ dockerd